jeppebundsgaard/stavekontrolden/README.md

 - Create the database and tables from stavekontrolden.sql
 - Create an admin user and an organization manually
 - Log in.

+## Share your spell checker with the world
+Many open source programs take their spellchecker from Apache OpenOffice, so make sure to upload it at their extension site, e.g.: https://extensions.openoffice.org/en/project/danish-spellcheck-and-hyphenation-dictionaries.
+Create a user and upload.

+LibreOffice: Create a user at https://extensions.libreoffice.org/admin/extensions/LibreOffice-Extensions-Extension, and upload the oxt-file.

+To get your spellchecker packed with the next LibreOffice release, write an e-mail to Andras Timar andras.timar at collabora dot com with a link to the latest release, e.g. https://stavekontrolden.dk/dictionaries/da_DK/da_DK-2.8.001.oxt.